Start the semester with confidence and coordination

 8:30 a.m.
 Registration and light breakfast

 9:30 a.m.
-Refine your course for student learning and engagement – Todd Lundburg, Ph.D., Associate Director, Campus Partner Engagement, CTLM and Mary Thompson, Ph.D., Senior Assessment Manager, Student Learning Assessment
+Connecting with students (early and often) – Mary Thompson, Ph.D., Senior Assessment Manager, Student Learning Assessment

 12 p.m.
 Lunch

-- Option 1: Engaging students in large enrollment courses – Julie Hunt Johnson and Cliff Cunningham, M.S., Learning Technologies Consultant, Division of Information Technology (DoIT) Academic Technology – Learn@UW-Madison
+12:30 p.m.
+Tour of Canvas Course (please continue eating…) – Cliff Cunningham, M.S., Learning Technologies Consultant & Trainer, Division of Information Technology (DoIT) Academic Technology (AT) – Learn@UW-Madison